aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/04-pcluster-config.md

 - The Head-node will use the **[c5n.xlarge](https://aws.amazon.com/ec2/instance-types/)** instance type, with compute nodes using **[c5n.18xlarge](https://aws.amazon.com/ec2/instance-types/)** instances.
 - The cluster has 0 compute nodes when starting and maximum size set to 2 instances.
 AWS ParallelCluster will grow and shrink between the min and max limits based on the cluster utilization and job queue backlog.
 - Intel Hyper-threading is disabled by setting `DisableSimultaneousMultithreading: true` in the configuration file.
-- In this lab we will only use one instance type for the compute nodes, and one queue.
+- In this lab we will only use one queue, with one instance type for the compute nodes.
 - We use a **[placement group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html#placement-groups-cluster)** in this lab.
 A placement group will launch instances close together inside one physical data center in a single Availability Zone to maximize the bandwidth and reduce the latency between instances.
 - We are launching a **[NICE DCV](https://docs.aws.amazon.com/dcv/latest/adminguide/what-is-dcv.html)** server on the head node to enable a graphical user interface to connect to.